lillieharlow/Assignment-2-Custom-Software-Application/README.md

 ## 1. Setup & Installation
 TO DO. will run on all major operating systems, including Windows, macOS and Linux.
+For best colour and readability, use a terminal with dark mode enabled.

 1. **System Requirements**
    - **Python:** 3.8 or newer